Ezekiel 29 – God Against “King Crocodile”

 ii.
 “As we have realised in reading this prophecy and that of Jeremiah, the political peril had been that created by the look of these people toward Egypt.
 This accounted for the length and definiteness of these messages.”
 (Morgan)

 iii.
-“The date given in verse 1 is explicit.
-It was a year and two days after Nebuchadnezzar had invested Jerusalem (24:1-2; II Kings 25:1), and seven months before its destruction (II Kings 25:3-8).”
+“The date given in Ezekiel 29:1 is explicit.
+It was a year and two days after Nebuchadnezzar had invested Jerusalem (Ezekiel 24:1-2; II Kings 25:1), and seven months before its destruction (II Kings 25:3-8).”
 (Feinberg)

 b.
 Set your face against Pharaoh king of Egypt: Egypt had long been an enemy of the people of Israel, both as the place of their long slavery and as a constant temptation both spiritually and politically.
 Ezekiel was to set his face against Pharaoh king of Egypt because God said, “Behold, I am against you.”